 The seminar will cover such themes as ingredients; the cook’s workplace, techniques, and equipment; meals; cookbooks; and the worlds of the publisher, the writer, the reader, the cook, and the eater.
 Participants will examine selections from a number of English and American cookbooks ranging in date from the late fourteenth century to about 1910, as well as auxiliary sources such as inventories, architectural books, and archaeological research.
 No matter what era or geographic region you specialize in, the critical evaluation tools gained through this course will be relevant.

 Participants will have the opportunity to view a selection of rare cookbooks from the Schlesinger Library’s culinary collection, and a public services librarian will introduce the facilities available to researchers.
-Wireless Internet access is available at the library and participants are encouraged, though not required, to bring laptops.
+Wireless internet access is available at the library, all seminar materials will be in digital format, and participants should bring a laptop.

 Wheaton has been conducting culinary history research for 50 years and is honorary curator of the culinary collection in the Schlesinger Library at the Radcliffe Institute for Advanced Study at Harvard University, where there are more than 20,000 books on cookery, foodstuffs, and the history of cooking and eating.

 Her book Savoring the Past: The French Kitchen and Table from 1300 to 1789 (University of Pennsylvania Press, 1983) won the Prix Littéraire des Relais Gourmands in 1985.
 This seminal work has also been published in the United Kingdom, the Netherlands, and Japan.

 Wheaton has an AB in art history from Mount Holyoke College and an AM in the same field from Harvard University.
 Her workshops in reading cookbooks as sources of social history have been attended by food writers, working cooks, historians, and scholars in other fields.

 Seminar size: 16 participants